citp/privacy-policy-historical/s/so/soc/soccersouls.com.md

-> *The following text is extracted and transformed from the soccersouls.com privacy policy that was archived on 2013-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131222153456id_/http%3A//www.soccersouls.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the soccersouls.com privacy policy that was archived on 2014-05-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140529210248id_/http%3A//www.soccersouls.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - SoccerSouls - SoccerSouls
+# Privacy Policy - SoccerSouls

 Your privacy is important to us and we have prepared this Privacy Policy to explain to you how we collect, use, and share information we obtain through your use of the Internet sites, applications and services (“Services”) that are operated by, controlled by or are affiliate with SoccerSouls.
 This Privacy Policy does not govern our use of any information you provide to us when you call us, write to us, or communicate with us in any manner other than through the Services.
 Because the Internet is global, information about you that we collect or that you submit may be transferred to, processed in, and held in countries (including the United States) other than the one in which you reside. **By using the Services, you explicitly consent to such use of your information and agree to the terms of this Privacy Policy.**